bothdev/CUGuide/README.md

   - help student to choose best university for what they want to learn.

 # Features:
+  - Search bar
+  - List and Detail of Job
+  - List and Detail of Events
   - List and Detail of University
-  - List and Detail of Events
-  - List and Detail of Job
   - List and Detail of Scholarship
+  - Notification about news Events, Job, and Scholarship
   - Setting has two options change language and app color
-  - Notification about news Events, Job, and Scholarship.
-  - Search bar